 - Difficult if not impossible to transplant because of deep taproots that resent being disturbed once established.

 - Often wither or are short-lived in areas with hot, humid summers.

 Lupines can be started from seed, dormant bare-root plants, or potted plants, but seeds are easier to find and offer the broadest selection of cultivars.
-Be careful when buying nursery-grown plants.
-Lupines have fast-growing taproots that can become constrained if the plants languish in their containers too long.
+Be careful when buying nursery-grown plants, as lupines have fast-growing taproots that can become constrained if the plants are kept in their containers too long.

 Lupines love loose, sandy soil because it doesn’t impede the growth of their deep tap roots.
 In denser clay soils, loosen the soil before planting by working in compost.
 Lupines also like slightly acidic conditions.
-If your soil is too alkaline, you can lower the pH by adding sulfur (see Garden Soil 101).
+If your soil is too alkaline, you can lower the pH by adding a soil acidifier (sulfur).

 When to plant:

 If planting lupine from seed, direct sow in the garden in late fall or early winter for blooms the following spring.
 You can also sow seeds in the spring 4 to 6 weeks before your average last frost date, but your plants will bloom later in the summer.
 Plant container-grown plants in the spring after the danger of frost has passed.